BraulioVM/blog/_posts/2018-06-28-internal-structure-pyc-files.markdown

 ---
-title: Internal Structure of .pyc Files
+title: "Targeting The Python Virtual Machine I: The Internal Structure of .pyc Files"
 layout: post
 ---
 When the cpython python interpreter imports a module, it has to